Here’s how the State Pension works and how to get the full amount

 It reduces how much you’ll need in your other pensions

-The full amount from the State Pension (SP) might not seem much – currently just £203.85* a week.
-But that’s £10,600 odd a year.
-Until.
-You.
-Die.
-Live for 20 years after claiming it and it’s worth close to £212,000.
+The full amount from the State Pension might not seem much – currently just £221.20* a week and going up to £230.30 per week in April 2025.

 * How much you get can get a little complicated so this is the most.
 I won’t go into detail here but you’ll get less if you ever “contracted out”.
-Or if you would have been better off under the older system it’s possible you might get small top-ups when you retire.
+Or if you would have been better off under the older system, it’s possible you might get small top-ups when you retire.

 You’re not automatically entitled to it